codefresh-io/docs.codefresh.io/_docs/pipelines/run-pipeline.md

 ---

 In Codefresh, you have the flexibility to control when your pipeline builds execute, offering both automated and manual options.
-While pipeline builds through [automated triggers]({{site.baseurl}}/docs/pipelines/triggers/) ensure a swift and continuous integration process, manual builds allows you to initiate a build at your discretion.
+While pipeline builds through [automated triggers]({{site.baseurl}}/docs/pipelines/triggers/) are usually the norm, ensuring a swift and continuous integration process, manual builds allows you to initiate a build at your discretion.

 Manually running the build for a pipeline allows you to override build settings for the pipeline.
-On-demand builds are useful for one-off jobs that do not require repetition, or when there is no automation for the pipeline, or to verify changes.
+On-demand builds are useful for one-off jobs that do not require repetition for example, or to verify changes or when the pipeline build has not been automated as yet.
 See [Manual build run settings](#manual-build-run-settings).

-In addition, without running a build you can share build settings with colleagues who have access to the same account.
+In addition, with the manual build run option, you can share build settings with colleagues who have access to the same account without running the build.
 See [Share build run settings](#share-build-run-settings).

-The manually-triggered build is added to the Builds page for [monitoring and management]({{site.baseurl}}/docs/pipelines/monitoring-pipelines/) like any other build.
+When run, the manually-triggered build is added to the Builds page for [monitoring and management]({{site.baseurl}}/docs/pipelines/monitoring-pipelines/) like any other build.